NEATH’S OTHER VICTORIA CROSS WINNER

 Allan Leonard Lewis (1895-1918) is generally regarded as the only person connected with Neath to win this country’s premier military honour.
 Born in Hereford, he came to Neath seeking work, shortly before the outbreak of war.
 He joined up and paid the ultimate sacrifice.
-He is remembered in Neath by the public house (formerly the Conservative Club) which bears his name.
+He is remembered in Neath by the public house (formerly the Constitutional Club but commonly referred to as the Conservative or 'Con' Club) which bears his name.

 Very few people are aware that Neath has its own Victoria Cross winner and this was nearly half a century earlier.

 The awarding of the Victoria Cross was established in February 1856, the medals being backdated to the start of the Crimean War.
 On 26th June 1857 at Hyde Park, sixty two VCs were presented by Queen Victoria at the first such ceremony which was witnessed by a crowd of over 100,000 people.
 One of those recipients was Gronow Davis.

 Gronow Davis was the grandson of William Gronow of Court Herbert.
 His grandfather married twice and by his first wife, Mary Howells [who was one of 36 children – but that is another story!] had just one child, a daughter, Mary.
 On 9th October 1826 Mary Morgan Gronow married John Davis of Bristol at Cadoxton church.

 John Davis was also born in Neath.
 He joined the Royal Navy, seeing active service during the wears against France serving as a surgeon.
 Being listed as unfit for service in August 1812, he consequently settled into civilian life at St. Paul’s in Bristol where he died in 1864.
 He and Mary had only one child, Gronow who was born in Bristol on 16th May 1828 but was christened in Cadoxton church on 9th February 1829.